thewisemagician/simple-privacy-guide/ReadMe.md

 > I believe it's possible to actually combine both and in many case you will improve your digital life.

+*IMPORTANT DISCLAIMER: This guide isn't meant for people who are paranoid, and the advice given here will probably make a few privacy aficionados cry.
+The goal number one of this guide is to go after the low hanging fruits.*

 #### This guide is separated in 9 chapters:

 * [Your personal devices (laptop/tablet/phone etc).](00-digital-devices.md)